History of rail transport in Ireland: Improvement and Future-proofing of Cork Line

 In 2023, funding was granted to allow upgrading the Cork line to increase line speed and reduce journey times.
-Future-proofing to allow 200km/h trains was also part of this brief.
+Future-proofing to allow 200 km/h trains was also part of this brief.

-While speaking to the Irish Times, Michael Power, head of Irish Rail's Business plans, stated that improvements to track and ballast, straightening of curves and signalling system enhancements could deliver 200km/h line speed and journeys of 1 hour 50 minutes between Dublin and Cork by the mid-2030s without the purchase of additional land.
+While speaking to the Irish Times, Michael Power, head of Irish Rail's Business plans, stated that improvements to track and ballast, straightening of curves and signalling system enhancements could deliver 200 km/h line speed and journeys of 1 hour 50 minutes between Dublin and Cork by the mid-2030s without the purchase of additional land.
 It's likely that this refers to either non-stop journeys where the current time is 2 hours 14 minutes, or limited stopping patterns.

 It is expected that piling would be required to deliver high speeds on tracks going over peatland.
 This has already been done on the Cork Line at Lisduff.
 Irish Rail were the first to pilot mini-piling on deep peatland on a working rail line outside Clara, Offaly.

 Cork Suburban Rail Upgrade

 Cork, under Irish Rail, is currently undergoing large infrastructure investment in its suburban rail network.
 The project is called the Cork Area Commuter Rail, or CACR.

 Signalling to ETCS is currently underway to allow faster frequency of services.
 A new 220m through platform in Cork Kent has been constructed and was opened for service in 2025.
 Double-tracking Glounthaune to Midleton is occurring at present and the project is expected to be completed by the end of 2026.

 After the ETCS signalling and twin-tracking is complete for Cork, phase two will begin.

 Phase 2 will see the building of 8 new stations, a new depot, upgrades to 3 existing stations and electrification of the Cork rail network to 25KV AC between Cobh/Midleton and Mallow.
-There will be 10 minute peak time frequences between Mallow and Kent and between Glounthaune and Cobh/Midleton.
+There will be 10 minute peak time frequencies between Mallow and Kent and between Glounthaune and Cobh/Midleton.
 Between Kent and Glounthane will be the capacity for trains every 5 minutes.